 By Chipo Gudhe

-Kwekwe has emerged as the district with the highest number of people living with HIV (PLHIV) in the Midlands Province, according to data released by the Ministry of Health and Child Care.
+Kwekwe has emerged as the district with the highest number of people living with HIV (PLHIV) in the Midlands Province, an official in the Ministry of Health and Child Care has said.

-Speaking on the latest HIV statistics in Redcliff last week, Midlands Provincial HIV Focal Person Brian Musayerenge revealed that Kwekwe currently has 33,589 people living with HIV, the highest among all eight districts in the province.
+Speaking in an interview on Monday, Midlands Provincial HIV Focal Person Brian Musayerenge revealed that Kwekwe currently has 33,589 people living with HIV, the highest among all eight districts in the province.

 “Kwekwe leads in the province in terms of the number of people living with HIV.
 This is largely due to its gold-rich areas which have attracted artisanal mining and, consequently, a rise in transactional and high-risk sexual behaviours,” Musayerenge said.